Free & open-source software for language documentation

 FLEx XML Viewer/Exporter

-Open Simple FLEx XML exports (especially various lists) and view/share them in a clear, user‑friendly format.
+Open simple FLEx XML exports (especially various lists) and view or share them in a clear, user-friendly format.

-Generate FLEx Interlinear Text from the Greek New Testament so that you can use the FLEx text charting tool and FLEx DiscourseChart Analysis Tool (FDAT) to analyze the discourse structure of the text with linguistics software tools (FLEx and FDAT).
-Includes a template FLEx Project with text chart templates.
+Generate FLEx Interlinear Text from the Greek New Testament so you can analyze discourse structure with the FLEx text charting tool and FDAT.
+Includes a template FLEx project with text chart templates.

 OSE Interlinear Viewer

-Extract interlinear texts from a OneStory Editor project and view or export them as HTML or XLingPaper.
+Extract interlinear texts from a OneStory Editor project and view or export them as HTML, XLingPaper, or FLExText.

 Tone Comparison App

-Export a subset of words and associated recordings (with or without frames) from a Dekereke Database for easy, graphical sorting by surface tone melody on Android or Desktop, outside researcher or participatory (with native speakers).
+Export a subset of words and recordings (with or without frames) from a Dekereke database for easy, graphical sorting by surface tone melody on Android or desktop—by an outside researcher or participatory, with native speakers.

 Oral Text Collection Web App